Board members

 MINAS GERAIS, BRAZIL

 Priscila Esteves is currently the Head of the Lab and Applications Specialist at Steinert Latinoamericana.
-She was responsible for establishing the Steinert Test Center in Brazil in 2019 and is currently involved on applications development for SBS and magnetic separation projects in South America.
+She was responsible for establishing the Steinert Test Center in Brazil in 2019 and is currently involved on applications development for Sensor-Based-Sorting and magnetic separation projects in South America.

 She holds a PhD on Mineral Processing, a MSc on Systems Modelling and Control and a degree on Electrical Engineer.
-For the last 10 years she has focused her career on developing research and solutions for the mining industry, with an extensive experience at simulations, laboratory and pilot plants.
+For the last 10 years she has focused her career on developing research and solutions for the mining industry, with an extensive experience at simulations, laboratory, and pilot plants.
 She is well experienced with characterization, test development and modelling.